Blog by Gifts of Ireland

 A Trip to St. Brigids Shrine

-After paying my respects, I wandered around the grounds a bit.
-There are little altars here and there, with offerings left by visitors—candles, flowers, even little crosses made of rushes.
-It’s all very personal, almost like you’re sharing a secret with the saint herself.
+After paying my respects, I wandered around the grounds for a while.
+Small altars and offerings had been left by visitors, candles, flowers, and little St. Brigid’s Crosses made from rushes.
+Each one felt personal, like a quiet prayer or a private thank you.

-I finished up my visit with a walk up the hill to the old graveyard, where St. Brigid herself is said to have been born.
-The views from up there are something else.
-You can see for miles, and on a clear day, it feels like you could see all the way to the past.
+I finished my visit with a walk up the hill to the old graveyard, where St. Brigid is said to have been born nearby.
+The views from there are beautiful, stretching out across the Louth countryside for miles.
+On a clear day, with the wind moving over the fields, it feels like the past is very close, as if the stories of Brigid, faith, and old Ireland are still carried through the land.

-So, if you ever get the chance to visit St. Brigid’s Shrine, don’t hesitate.
-It’s not just about the history or the faith—it’s about stepping into a piece of Ireland that’s still holding on to the old ways, where you can find a bit of peace and maybe even a blessing or two.
-And sure, who couldn’t use a bit of that?
+So, if you ever get the chance to visit St. Brigid’s Shrine, take it.
+It is not just a place of history or faith, but a quiet piece of Ireland where the old traditions still feel alive.
+You may come for the story of Brigid, the holy well, or the peaceful setting, but you will likely leave with something more, a sense of calm, connection, and maybe even a blessing.
+And sure, who among us couldn’t use a little of that?

 Sláinte!